Iran says it has successfully launched an imaging satellite into orbit amid tensions with the West

 Over the past decade, Iran has sent several short-lived satellites into orbit and in 2013 launched a monkey into space.
 The program has seen recent troubles, however.
 There have been five failed launches in a row for the Simorgh program, another satellite-carrying rocket.

 A fire at the Imam Khomeini Spaceport in February 2019 killed three researchers, authorities said at the time.
-A launchpad rocket explosion later that year drew the attention of then-President Donald Trump.
+A launchpad rocket explosion later that year drew the attention of then-President Donald Trump, who taunted Iran with a tweet showing what appeared to be a U.S. surveillance photo of the site.

 Tensions are already high with Western nations over Iran’s nuclear program, which has steadily advanced since Trump five years ago withdrew the U.S. from the 2015 nuclear agreement with world powers and restored crippling sanctions on Iran.